 Idea Development:

 When individuals present their ideas to the team, they open themselves to various perspectives and expertise.
 Team members can provide valuable feedback that helps refine and develop the initial concept.
-Through this collaborative exchange, ideas can evolve and become more robust.
+Through this collaborative exchange, ideas can evolve and become more strong.

 Enhancing Concepts: